Baddams History, Family Crest & Coats of Arms

 Early History of the Baddams family

-Another 371 words (26 lines of text) covering the years 1455 and 1487 are included under the topic Early Baddams History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baddams research.
+Another 186 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Baddams History in all our PDF Extended History products and printed products wherever possible.

 Baddams Spelling Variations